Police scour Mandelson’s homes in Epstein probe as pressure mounts on Starmer

 Police search Mandelson’s homes in Epstein probe as pressure mounts on Starmer

-Pressure is building on Sir Keir Starmer to explain the disgraced peer’s appointment
+Pressure is building on Keir Starmer to explain the disgraced peer’s appointment

-Police are searching two homes belonging to Lord Peter Mandelson amid allegations the peer leaked sensitive government information to Jeffrey Epstein.
+Police searched two homes linked to Peter Mandelson on Friday after the peer was alleged to have leaked government information to Jeffrey Epstein.

-In a statement on Friday afternoon, the Metropolitan Police said officers from its central specialist crime team are carrying out two warrants in Camden and Wiltshire in connection with an ongoing investigation into misconduct in public office offences.
+The Metropolitan Police said officers from its central specialist crime team carried out two warrants in Camden, north London, and Wiltshire in connection with an ongoing investigation into misconduct in public office offences.

-The force said the alleged offences involved a 72-year-old man and confirmed he has not been arrested.
+The force said the alleged offences involved a 72-year-old man and confirmed that he had not been arrested.

-It comes after emails released last week by the US Department of Justice appear to show Lord Mandelson leaking confidential government documents to the disgraced financier.
+It comes after emails released last week by the US Department of Justice suggested that Lord Mandelson leaked confidential government documents to the US financier and convicted sex offender.

+Emails from 2009 appear to show Lord Mandelson pass on an assessment by Gordon Brown's adviser of potential policy measures, including an "asset sales plan".

+He also appeared to discuss a tax on bankers' bonuses and confirm an imminent bailout package for the euro the day before it was announced in 2010.

-The revelations triggered a police investigation and piled significant pressure on Sir Keir Starmer to release vetting documents related to the peer’s appointment as US ambassador.
+The revelations triggered a police investigation and piled pressure on Sir Keir Starmer to release all vetting documents related to the peer’s appointment as the UK’s ambassador to the US.

-On Friday it was revealed that senior government figures will be forced to hand over their messages with Lord Mandelson ahead of the release of vetting files, which parliament’s intelligence and security committee (ISC) said would be shown “very shortly”.
+On Friday it was revealed that senior government figures will be forced to hand over their messages with Lord Mandelson ahead of the release of vetting files, which the independent Intelligence and National Security Committee (ISC) said would be published “very shortly”.

+Writing to committee chair Lord Beamish in a letter published on Friday, Sir Keir said: "I have asked the cabinet secretary to work with you and your committee to agree the detail of how material that may be prejudicial to the UK's National Security and International Relations is shared and reviewed, having regard to the requirements of the Metropolitan Police investigation.

+"Above all else, the government wishes to engage constructively with the ISC, and to ensure that parliament's instruction is met with the urgency and transparency it deserves.
+I have asked the cabinet secretary to follow up."

-Shortly after, Lord Mandelson was dealt another blow as the lobbying firm he co-founded, Global Counsel, said it has cut all ties with the former US ambassador and has announced its boss Benjamin Wegg-Prosser will step down.
+Lord Mandelson was dealt another blow on Friday as the lobbying firm he co-founded, Global Counsel, said it had cut all ties with the disgraced former US ambassador and announced that its head Benjamin Wegg-Prosser would step down.

 Co-founder and chief executive Mr Wegg-Prosser said he was leaving the organisation as it was “time to draw a line” between the firm and the “actions” of Lord Mandelson.